neetcodes/tagainijisho-build/README.md

 # tagainijisho-build
 Unofficial unstable Windows builds with recent definitions for the beloved dictionary application

+# As a result of the original developer continuing builds, this is archived.
+Thanks Gnurou!

 Original repository: https://github.com/Gnurou/tagainijisho

 Visit [releases](../../releases) page for the builds.